Welcome to UK-IOC

 The Intergovernmental Oceanographic Commission of UNESCO (IOC), established in 1960, is one of the principal international organisations concerned with marine scientific research and the only United Nations body specialising in ocean science.

-The deep ocean may be the last frontier of the planet but, for over half a century, the ocean has also played a leading role in building greater international cooperation.
+For over half a century, the ocean has played a leading role in building greater international cooperation.
+The deep ocean may be the last frontier of our planet.
 The work of the IOC has evolved from the technological optimism of the space age to the more recent challenges posed by climate change and the increasing demands of a rapidly expanding human population.
-The cumulative threats posed by warming sea temperatures, ocean acidification and pollution have created an even more urgent need for the IOC.
+The need for this collaborative activity is pressing, given cumulative threats posed by warming sea temperatures, ocean acidification and pollution.

 How the UK works with the IOC

 The UK is one of the IOC’s 150 member states and is also a member of the IOC Executive Council.
-The UK Delegation to the IOC is provided by the National Oceanography Centre (NOC).
-With funding received from NERC-UKRI the NOC provides the UK Delegation to the IOC.
-The NOC Chief Executive, Professor Ed Hill, is Head of the UK Delegation and Alan Evans, NOC's Head of Marine Policy, is the Alternate Head.
+The UK Delegation to the IOC is provided by the National Oceanography Centre (NOC) with funding received from NERC-UKRI.
+NOC’s Chief Executive, Dr John Siddorn, is Head of the UK Delegation and Alan Evans, NOC's Head of Marine Policy, is the Alternate Head.

 The NOC team works with national stakeholders, the marine science community, policy makers and marine partners to guide the activities of the UK IOC Delegation.
 We also engage with this community to implement requests made by the IOC Circular Letters.
-Consistent messaging is ensured by working with Government departments and agencies, in particular the UK National Commission for UNESCO, the Foreign, Commonwealth and Development Office (FCDO) via the Ocean Policy Unit, the Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy and Industrial Strategy (BEIS).
-The UK Delegation participates in national committees such as the UK Marine Science Coordination Committee (MSCC) and the NOC Association of Marine Science National Capability Beneficiaries to ensure dissemination of information to the UK marine science community.
-We use these fora to provide leadership in developing UK contributions, including to the UN Decade of Ocean Science for Sustainable Development, working with the Ocean Policy Unit of the FCDO who chair the MSCC International Working Group which currently hosts the UK National Decade Committee.
+Consistent messaging is ensured by working with Government departments and agencies, in particular the UK National Commission for UNESCO, the Foreign, Commonwealth and Development Office (FCDO) via the Ocean Policy Unit, the Department for Environment, Food and Rural Affairs (Defra) and the Department for Science, Innovation and Technology (DSIT).

 The UK inputs influence at all levels of the IOC, including providing leadership (the UK has been Vice Chair of the IOC and Chair of several subsidiary bodies), membership of working groups, task teams and expert groups, through to participation in IOC programmes and projects.

-To find out more about how the UK is working towards the objectives of the IOC, please visit our activities page.
+Find out more about how the UK is working towards the objectives of the IOC through our activities page.